 Cell phone may be used in the 1st Floor Learning Commons or on the Blume Library porches.
 Please be considerate of others when using cell phones.
 Turn phones to mute or vibrate when not in use.

 What to do when noise is a problem

 Everyone in the library should be considerate of others around them.
 Please contact a library staff member if you have concerns about noise.
 Library staff will ask library users to leave the building if they do not comply with the Noise Policy.

-Most study spaces in the Blume Library, with the exception of the reservable small group study rooms in the Learning Commons, are available on a first-come, first-served basis.
+Most study spaces in the Blume Library, with the exception of the reservable small group study rooms in the Learning Commons and Conference Rooms A and B on the 2nd Floor, are available on a first-come, first-served basis.